Italian economic miracle: Society and culture

-At the same time, the doubling of Italian GDP between 1950 and 1962 had a massive impact on society and culture.
-Italian society, largely rural and excluded from the benefits of modern economy during the first half of the century, was suddenly flooded with a huge variety of cheap consumer goods, such as automobiles, televisions and washing machines.
+On 3 January 1954, the national public broadcasting RAI began a regular television service.
+At the same time, the doubling of Italian GDP, between 1950 and 1962, had a massive impact on society and culture.
+Italian society, largely rural and excluded from the benefits of modern economy during the first half of the century, was suddenly flooded with a huge variety of cheap consumer goods, such as automobiles, televisions, and washing machines.
 From 1951 to 1971, average per capita income in real terms trebled, a trend accompanied by significant improvements in consumption patterns and living conditions.
-In 1955, for instance, only 3% of households owned refrigerators and 1% washing machines, while by 1975 the respective figures were 94% and 76%.
+In 1955, only 3% of households owned refrigerators and 1% washing machines, while by 1975 the respective figures were 94% and 76%.
 In addition, 66% of all homes had come to possess cars.

-In 1954 the national public broadcasting RAI began a regular television service.
+The rapid expansion of the automotive industry, spearheaded by the Turin-based manufacturer Fiat, where many Southern Italians had migrated to in a process started in the 1930s, was complement of Italy's dynamic and modern capitalism.
+Moreover, Turin—a city described as "the Detroit of Italy" since 1945—served as the industrial capital of this growth, with the automotive manufacturer Fiat becoming the primary locomotive of the Italian economy and a symbol of its modern and efficient capitalism, as well as an international industrial giant.
+The scale of this transformation was reflected in domestic vehicle sales, which climbed rapidly from 100,000 units in 1950 to 230,000 in 1955 and 877,000 in 1962, and ultimately surpassed one million by 1963.
+This international corporate and domestic economic growth found its sporting and social reflection in the Agnelli family's football club Juventus, which also closely acted as a mirror reflection of the country's history, including the economic miracle and the Hot Autumn; the team's contemporary athletic triumphs, high-profile stars, and sophisticated public image—promoted and celebrated as stile Juve (Juve style)—operated as the perfect cultural and worldly complement to Italy's rampant economic boom.